AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md

 For more information about requesting an add-on to be installed on your [!DNL Jira] application, see [Managing user requests for add-ons.](https://confluence.atlassian.com/upm/managing-user-requests-for-add-ons-781394968.html)

-To install [!DNL Workfront] for Jira:
+To install [!DNL Workfront for Jira]:

 1. Log in to [!DNL Jira] as a [!DNL Jira] administrator.
-1. Find the **Workfront for Jira**&nbsp;add-on in the [[!DNL Atlassian] Marketplace](https://marketplace.atlassian.com/apps/1218653/workfront-for-jira?hosting=cloud&tab=overview).
+1. Find the **[!DNL Workfront for Jira]**&nbsp;add-on in the [[!DNL Atlassian Marketplace]](https://marketplace.atlassian.com/apps/1218653/workfront-for-jira?hosting=cloud&tab=overview).

 1. Click **[!UICONTROL Get it now]** to install it.

    After the installation completes, you can log in to [!DNL Workfront] from [!DNL Jira] and configure your integration.
+[!DNL ]
    For more information, see [Configure Adobe Workfront for Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).

-## Considerations for a Jira Server installation
+## Considerations for a [!DNL Jira Server] installation

 >[!NOTE]
 >
->These requirements do not apply to the OnDemand (Cloud) version of [!DNL Jira] Software.
+>These requirements do not apply to the [!UICONTROL OnDemand] ([!UICONTROL Cloud]) version of [!DNL Jira] Software.

-Although installing the [!DNL Workfront] add-on in the two [!DNL Jira] environments is similar, you must consider the following when working with a [!DNL Jira] Server installation:
+Although installing the [!DNL Workfront] add-on in the two [!DNL Jira] environments is similar, you must consider the following when working with a [!DNL Jira Server] installation:

 * When configuring the add-on in [!DNL Jira], the address specified in the&nbsp;**[!DNL JIRA Base URL]**&nbsp;field may not be the same URL you use to access [!DNL Jira] on your private server.
 The **[!DNL JIRA Base URL]** must be a publicly-accessible address connected to your private server using NAT or reverse proxy protocols, so [!DNL Workfront] can access it to make requests to your server.&nbsp;&nbsp;

-* You must use SSL encryption to secure the communication between JIRA and Workfront.
+* You must use SSL encryption to secure the communication between [!DNL Jira] and [!DNL Workfront].
 When you enable SSL, you must have a full SSL certificate stack from a certificate authority.
 We do not support self-signed certificates.&nbsp;
 * You must ensure that the [!DNL jira.workfront.com] domain is accessible from your corporate servers.
 It serves as a middleware environment between [!DNL Workfront] and [!DNL Jira] and is required for the add-on to operate.

    You must also add the following static IP addresses to the allowlist on your firewall for outbound and inbound connections.